-[X] Annual Report Pursuant to Section 13 for the fiscal year ended December 3 or 15(d) of the Securities Exchange Act of 1934 er 28, 2018, or [ ] Transition report pursuant to Section for the transition period from 13 or 15(d) of the Securities Exchange Act of 1934 to Commission File No. 001-09249 Graco Inc. (Exact name of Registrant as specified in its charter) Minnesota 41-0285640 (State or other jurisdiction of incorporation n or organization) (I.R.S.
-Employer Identification No.) 88 -11th Avenue Northeast Minneapolis, MN 55413 (Address of principal executive offices) (Zip Code) (612) 623-6000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Common Stock, par value \$1.00 per share Shares registered on the New York Stock Exchange.
-Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well l-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Ye es_X_No Indicate by check mark if the registrant is not re equired to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes No_X 1) has filed all reports required to be filed by Section 13 or 15(d) of the S gistrant was required to file such reports), and (2) has been subject to suc as submitted electronically every Interactive Data file required to be subrited that the registrant was required to submit such files).
-Yes $\underline{X}$ No ent filers pursuant to Item 405 of Regulation S-K is not contained herein, tatements incorporated by reference in Part III of this Form 10-K or any s a large accelerated filer, an accelerated filer, a non-accelerated filer, a sreed filer," "accelerated filer," "smaller reporting company," and "emergin Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth n company If an emerging growth company, indicate by che accounting standards provided pursuant to Secti eck mark if the registrant has elected not to use the extended transition person 13(a) of the Exchange Act. [ ] eriod for complying with any new or revised financial Indicate by check mark whether the registrant is s a shell company (as defined by Rule 12b-2 of the Act).
-Yes No X The aggregate market value of 164,616,510 sha res of common stock held by non-affiliates of the registrant was \$7,443,5 958,602 as of June 29, 2018.
-165,298,962 shares of common stock were outs tanding as of February 5, 2019.
-DOCUMENTS INCORPORATED BY REFI ERENCE Portions of the Company's definitive Proxy Stat tement for its Annual Meeting of Shareholders to be held on April 26, 20 119, are incorporated by reference into Part III, as
+Annual Report Pursuant to Section 13 or 15(d) of the Securities es Exchange Act of 1934 for the fiscal year ended December 27, 2019 , or ☐ Transition report pursuant to Section 13 or 15(d) of the Secur rities Exchange Act of 19 34 for the transition period from to Comp nission File No. 001 -09249 32.
+5 (Exact name) Graco Inc. of Registrant as specified in its charter) · or registrane as specified in its charter) Minnesota 41-0285640 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identi fication No.) 88 - 11th Avenue N.E.
+Minneapolis, Minnesota 55413 (Address of principal executive offices) (Zip Code) (612) 623-6000 (Registrant's s telephone number, includi ng area code) Cognition registered presume to Cogtion 12(h) of the Act.
+Securities registered pursuant to Section 12(b) of the Act: T Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$1.00 per share GGG The New York Stock Exchange Securities register red pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, a as defined in Rule 405 of the e Securities Act. ⊠ Yes □ No Indicate by check mark if the registrant is not required to file reports pursi uant to Section 13 or Section n 15(d) of the Act □ Yes ☒ No • • Indicate by check mark whether the registrant (1) has filed all reports requ 12 months (or for such shorter period that the registrant was required to fi No - Indicate by check mark whether the registrant has submitted electronically the preceding 12 months (or for such shorter period that the registrant was - on S-T during Indicate by check mark whether the registrant is a large accelerated filer, a company.
+See the definitions of "large accelerated filer," "accelerated filer Act: Large accelerated filer ⊠ Accelerated filer □ N Emerging growth company □ Non-accelerated filer Smaller reporting company \Box If an emerging growth company, indicate by check mark if the registrant haccounting standards provided pursuant to Section 13(a) of the Exchange rended transition period for complying with any new or rev rised financial Indicate by check mark whether the registrant is a shell company (as defin ned by Rule 12b-2 of the Ac t). □ Yes ⊠ No The aggregate market value of 164,281,638 shares of common stock held by non-affiliates of the regi strant was \$8,243,652,599 as of June 28, 2019. $167,\!916,\!424\text{shares of common stock were outstanding as of February 4},\\$ 2020.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the Company's definitive Proxy Statement for its Annual Mee specifically set forth in said Part III. ting of Shareholders to be h eld on April 24, 2020, are incorporated by reference into I art III, as